Veteran: Congo-Kinshasa

+United Kingdom

 Ex-service is British terminology for veterans, which refers to those who have served in the British Empire or Commonwealth Armed Forces.

 Britain, with its historic distrust of standing armies, did little for its veterans before the 19th century.
 It did set up two small hospitals for them in the 1680s.
 In London and other cities the streets teemed with disabled or disfigured veterans begging for alms.

 The First World War focused national attention on veterans, especially those who had been partly or wholly disabled.
 The King's National Roll Scheme (KNRS) was an employment program for disabled veterans of the First World War.
 Kowalsky says it was practical, innovative, and ahead of its time and was the most important piece of legislation enacted for disabled veterans in interwar Britain.
 In addition to direct aid, it stimulated a national discussion regarding the need for employment programs for disabled veterans and the responsibility of the state, setting up a future demand for more benefits.

 In the 21st century, Britain has one of the highest densities of veterans in a major country, with 13 million in 2000, or 219 per 1,000 population.